harvard-edtech/edtech-guide/ComprehensiveGuide.md

 It turns out few people understand the subtleties of `num++` or `num--`, so we do not use those operators except in for loops, where its use is well-understood.

 <Rule>
-  Only use ++ or -- in for loop declaration
+  Only use ++ or -- in for loop declarations
 </Rule>

 ```ts